CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 To follow along this tutorial, let's get you setup with the starter notebook, and the model weights and inference script:
 1. Start your Hub Workspace Instance from your [dashboard](https://console.cellstrathub.com/).
-2. Once it starts upload this [PyTorch Quickstart Notebook](https://cellstrat-public.s3.amazonaws.com/deploy-quickstart/HubAPI-Quickstart_PyTorch.ipynb) or [Tensorflow Quickstart Notebook](https://cellstrat-public.s3.amazonaws.com/deploy-quickstart/HubAPI-Quickstart_Tensorflow.ipynb) to your Instance.
+2. Once it starts upload this [PyTorch Quickstart Notebook](https://cellstrat-public.s3.amazonaws.com/deploy-quickstart/HubAPI-Quickstart_PyTorch.ipynb) or Tensorflow Quickstart Notebook(_link to be updated soon_) to your Instance.
 3. Run the first cell of the notebook which says `Download Setup Files`.
 This will download the base code and model weights.

 Let's take a look at the files that got downloaded,